aws-samples/awsome-distributed-training/1.architectures/5.sagemaker-hyperpod/README.md

 aws ssm start-session --target $TARGET_ID
 ```

-To make this process easier, we've included an `easy-ssh.sh` script that takes your cluster name and logs you in.
+To make this process easier, we've included an `easy-ssh.sh` script that takes your HyperPod cluster name and logs you in.

 ```
 ./easy-ssh.sh ml-cluster